influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withPhase(phase)
 ```

-Phase a simple, high-level summary of where the node is in its lifecycle.
-Can be used as a state machine.
+"Phase a simple, high-level summary of where the node is in its lifecycle.
+Can be used as a state machine."

 ### fn withPodIP